nuel-emeka/Arteri-recommender/README.md

 #How it Works
 The Arteri-Recommender system considers user preferences and filters HMO data based on location and price range.
 It then recommends the top 3 HMOs with the closest similarity in services offered according to the user's preferences.

+#Team

+###For questions and clarifications: reach out to Emmanuel or Ayo